-We are Kent County Council (KCC).
-KCC collects, uses and is responsible for certain personal information about you.
-When we do so we are regulated under the General Data Protection Regulation (GDPR) which applies across the European Union (including in the United Kingdom) and we are responsible as ‘controller’ of that personal information for the purposes of those laws.
+Kent County Council collects, uses and is responsible for certain personal information about you.
+When we do so we are regulated under the United Kingdom General Data Protection Regulation and the Data Protection Act 2018.
+We are responsible as ‘controller’ of that personal information.
 Our Data Protection Officer is Benjamin Watts.

 The waste management service

 The waste management service is carried out by KCC and helps people to manage their waste and encourages the use of waste as a resource in synergy with economic and housing growth in Kent plus ensures a robust, commercial approach to commissioning, performance and delivery throughout the service.

 We currently manage 19 Household Waste Recycling Centres (HWRCs) and 6 transfer stations and closed landfill sites across Kent.
 The sites are operated by contracting parties under the remit of Kent County Council.

 A website-based booking system to enable customers living in Kent, to use the HWRCs has been developed to control demand upon re-opening during the COVID-19 pandemic.

 Personal information we collect and use

 Information collected on our behalf

 - your vehicle details - for example your vehicle registration plate number, make and type of vehicle etc